Many beginning Italian students ask, “How do I talk about my family in Italian?” If you’re asking the same question, you’ve come to the right place!

-When having an Italian conversation about your family there are some important grammar tips you must keep in mind.
-For example, i parenti in Italian means relatives, not parents.
+When having a conversation about your family, there are some important grammar tips you must keep in mind.

-This rule, however, becomes null if the single family member you are referring to is modified in some way (for example, with an adjective, a prefix, suffix or if the possessive is loro).
+This rule, however, becomes null if the single family member you are referring to is modified in some way (for example, with an adjective, a prefix, suffix, or if the possessive is loro).
 In these cases, use the definite article.
-See examples below:
+Here are some examples:

 - il mio caro cugino (cugino is modified by the adjective caro)